Caterina-wolf/Integration_HLA_AnyLogic/README.md

 2. Run Master federate: this one has the task to create the federation in Pitch environment and then join itself (The Spring Boot service).
 3. Run AnyLogic simulation with Play button.
 At this point the federation is completed; all the members has joined.
 4. Open POSTMAN: and run the http request of interest.
 In this case: GET loadScenario to load the Scenario into the federates and then GET startInteraction to start the interaction.
 In the end launch the simulation with POST injectCar.
-5. As alternative to POSTMAN there is now a Frontend web app which it's forms doing the same http request as Postman.
-To run the web app write "ng serve" or "npm start" from the command line.
+5. As alternative to POSTMAN there is now a Frontend web app, which its forms do the same http request as Postman.
+To run the web app digit "ng serve" or "npm start" from the command line.